Pediatric Orthopedic Surgeons treating a Mallet Finger

 The majority of mallet finger wounds don’t require surgery to heal.
 Mallet finger is a serious injury that requires medical attention since, if ignored, it can cause the finger to become permanently stiff or deformed.
 Mallet finger can produce cartilage problems that, if addressed, might inhibit bone growth in the finger, making it especially crucial for kids.
 After the incident, try to keep the finger raised over your child’s heart and apply an ice pack to minimize swelling.
 Remove any rings from the wounded finger since they can become difficult to take off later or they might even stop the blood flow.
 Pain can be treated with over-the-counter anti-inflammatory medications if needed.

 Parents should keep applying an ice pack as required to reduce swelling and discomfort.
 Mallet finger treatment typically involves splinting the finger for 6 to 8 weeks, with the first 3 to 4 weeks of wear being continuous.
 Cleaning the splint and the skin below it once each day is required.
 For the first 3-4 weeks, the splint should be worn all the time, even when bathing.
 Splints are removed only once a day to disinfect fingers and splints.
-When removing the splint to clean the finger, it is essential that the finger stays straight since any time spent bent may impede or delay recovery.
+When removing the splint to clean the finger, the finger must stay straight since any time spent bent may impede or delay recovery.

 In some cases, doctors may schedule appointments over 6 to 8 weeks to monitor progress.
 Although most people have normal finger function and appearance after splinting, in rare instances, some people cannot fully extend their fingers.